MartinDeanMoriarty/WormRacer/README.md

 - **Socket.io**: Real-time communication library for multiplayer support.

 ## <a name="warning"></a> Warning
+> [!WARNING]
-This project uses Socket.io for host-client interaction and is NOT coded with safety in mind at all!
+> This project uses Socket.io for host-client interaction and is NOT coded with safety in mind at all!
 It is a low level code with basic functionality... for multiplayer support.
 Please use at your own risk, I am not responsible for skynet infiltrating your home and start revolution.
 You be warned!